AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 .. code-block:: ada

    type Some_Type is tagged record
-      procedure Some_Type (Self : in out C, Some_Value : Integer);
+      procedure Some_Type (Self : in out C; Some_Value : Integer);
    end Some_Type;

    type C is tagged record
       F : Some_Type; -- Compilation error, F needs explicit constructor call end C;

-When a component is mentionned in the initialization list, it overrides its default initialization.
+When a component is mentioned in the initialization list, it overrides its default initialization.
 Components that are not in the initialization list are initialized as described at declaration time.
 For example: